microsoft/FabricRTA-in-a-Day/Lab4.md

 ### Get started with Data Activator

 The first step in using Data Activator is for your administrator to enable Data Activator for your organization.
-The following image shows where to enable Data Activator in the Admin portal.
+The following image shows where to enable Data Activator in the Admin portal..

 ![Get Started with Data Activator](/assets/images/data-activator-get-started-04.png "Screenshot of enabling data activator in the admin portal.")